scando1993/thingsboard.github.io/docs/iot-video-tutorials.md

 * TOC
 {:toc}

-The ThingsBoard Youtube [channel](https://www.youtube.com/channel/UCDb9fsV-YR4JmnipAMGsVAQ/videos) provides useful video tutorials covering various features of the ThingsBoard platform.
+The Pacificsoft Youtube [channel](https://www.youtube.com/channel/UCDb9fsV-YR4JmnipAMGsVAQ/videos) provides useful video tutorials covering various features of the Pacificsoft platform.
 We recommend to subscribe to this channel in order to receive the latest updates.
 Some of the video tutorials are listed below.
 Non-video tutorials are available on the [Samples](/docs/samples/) page.